zoumaguanxin/p2picp/README.md

 # p2picp

-comparison for all point to pint ICP algorithm
+comparison for all point to point ICP algorithm.

+all inplementations can be optimized.